Kochava acquires database firm Thalamus to connect ad buyers and vendors

 How Thalamus and the Kochava Media Index help with IDFA

-Apple recently said it would retire the IDFA, which will limit targeted advertising in the name of preserving privacy for mobile users on iOS.
-Apple is offering its SKAd Network as a way to get some performance data (not in real time) and targeting results in a way that does not affect user privacy.
+While Apple is retiring the IDFA, it is offering its SKAd Network as a way to get some performance data (not in real time) and targeting results in a way that does not affect user privacy.

-But Manning said this shift isn’t necessarily disruptive for Kochava.
-That’s because Kochava is positioning itself to provide tools for brands, advertisers, and publishers that need to manage all of their advertising and inventory — including effectively using SKAd Network.
+Manning said the shift isn’t necessarily disruptive for Kochava, which is positioning itself to provide tools for brands, advertisers, and publishers that need to manage all of their advertising and inventory — including effectively using SKAd Network.

-“I would argue it’s disruptive to the whole industry.
+“I would argue [Apple’s move is] disruptive to the whole industry.
 It’s absolutely a change in the whole space,” he said.
-“But it’s not disruptive in a way where, once there was a way to measure and now there is no way to measure.
+“But it’s not disruptive in a way where once there was a way to measure and now there is no way to measure.
 Instead, the way it’s disruptive is there once was a way to have record level measurement.
 Now, you can still measure, but it’s fundamentally different.
 And it’s going to affect every single person in the ecosystem in the process.
-And so what we’ve done over the course of the last several months is really retrofit our entire stack so that we can support SKAd Network (which is Apple’s kind of proposed approach to do ad measurement).
+And so what we’ve done over the course of the last several months is really retrofit our entire stack so that we can support SKAd Network (which is Apple’s kind of proposed approach to doing ad measurement).
 And in so doing, we really endeavor to have the best implementation of SKAd Network in the industry.
 That was the focal point.”

 Apple has also clarified the things measurement companies can do with respect to fingerprinting, or using details to identify users without the IDFA.
-Apple said it didn’t want advertisers or third-party companies to employ these workarounds, and Kochava will comply with Apple’s wishes, Manning said.
+Apple said it doesn’t want advertisers or third-party companies to employ these workarounds, and Kochava will comply with its wishes, Manning said.

-One of the consequences of the IDFA change is that advertisers will have to use much more sophisticated tools to analyze their own users.
+But one of the consequences of the IDFA change is that advertisers will have to use much more sophisticated tools to analyze their own users.

 Manning said, “We went all-in on our SKAd Network capability and then proceeded to provide advertisers with first-party measurement and analytics capabilities, which is totally allowable by Apple,” He said this is permitted because advertisers in those cases have already secured opt-in from their users.